DanielPawleta/Snake/README.md

 # Snake
-SnakeV1 is my project created to get some knowledge and experience using Swing to create GUI, my version of this popular game includes:
+Snake is my project created to get some knowledge and experience using Swing to create GUI, my version of this popular game includes:

 pausing and resuming the game,